maths/moodle-qtype_stack/doc/en/Authoring/Inputs.md

 * Dropdown lists.
 * Check boxes.

-The teacher can choose to construct an interaction which displays a random selection, in a random order, from a list of potential "distractors".
+The teacher can choose to construct an input which displays a random selection, in a random order, from a list of potential "distractors".
 The top element, named "Correct answer", is always included, although this isn't really needed for the checkbox type.